mahsavakiliphotonic-web/Teachable_Machine_Task/README.md

 <img width="155" height="270" alt="image" src="https://github.com/user-attachments/assets/1ea8042d-5734-444e-a271-cde261e8da0a" />

 🧠 How it Works

-mages were collected using a webcam.
-During the data collection process, the lighting conditions were intentionally varied to make the dataset more diverse and improve the model’s ability to recognize objects in different environments.
+Images were collected using a webcam.
+During the data collection process, the lighting and place conditions were intentionally varied to make the dataset more diverse and improve the model’s ability to recognize objects in different environments.

 Scissors: When I showed the scissors to the webcam, the AI model identified it with high confidence